pixincreate/PixeneOS/README.md

 ### Note

 1. This project is in no way affiliated with GrapheneOS or any of the projects mentioned above.
-This is a personal project for personal use
+This is a personal project solely created for personal use
 2. At the moment, the project only supports Linux given compatibility issues with other operating systems (`libsepol` is highly Linux specific)

 ## Requirements

 In order to use this project, you need the following (most of them will be taken care by the script itself except for `git` and `python`):

 - A Linux machine.
-You can use WSL or a VM if other operating systems
+You can use `WSL` (Windows Subsystem for Linux) or a `VM` (Virtual Machine) if other operating systems
 - Tools (needs to be in the path):
   - `git`
   - `python`